yudhiiham/Blum/README.md

 ## Disclaimer

 This bot is for educational purposes only.
 Use at your own risk.

 Please don't spam if you don't want the api down

+Try the free api in blumfree.py, if you already have key try blum.py

 ## API Key